|

 Instructions

-a salt ice bath by filling a 4 ?
-8 L (1 - 2 gallon) pail tub with ice
+Prepare a salt ice bath by filling a 4 ?
+8 L

-or snow.
-Add tap water just until the air pockets between the ice cubes
+just until the air pockets between the ice cubes are gone.

-water increases the surface area in contact with the bottles and
+increases the surface area in contact with the bottles and

-and stir to mix.
-Stir the contents of the bath and place the bottles of
+evenly over the bath and stir to mix.
+Stir the contents of the

-carbonated beverage in the bath.
-Add more ice or snow as
+bath.
+Add more ice or snow as necessary.
+The

-The temperature of the bath should be between ?5 and ?10 oC.
+temperature of the bath should be between ?5 and ?10 oC.

-cooling time may be necessary if the bottles have not been pre-cooled
+minutes.
+(A longer cooling time may be necessary if the

 Remove a bottle form the ice bath and open it.
 The solution will solidify starting at the top moving downward.
 Within 30 seconds, the contents will have solidified.
 View a movie of this process:

-By the time the solid has
+By the time the solid has developed to the

-will be surprised to see that the contents are not as solid as they
+and students will be surprised to see that the contents are not

 Teaching tips